ZerBea/hcxdumptool/README.md

 > If you need these features, do a request on www.kernel.org
 >
 > Some device and driver tests can be found [here](https://github.com/ZerBea/hcxdumptool/discussions/361).
+> Dependent on the version of the Linux kernel, expect massive driver issues.

-Recommended WiFi chipsets:
+Known as working WiFi chipsets:

+* Atheros (ath9k_htc) old chipset

+* Ralink (rt2800usb) old chipset

 * MediaTek (mt76) depending on the version of the Linux Kernel expect massive driver issues

-* Ralink (rt2800usb) old chipset

-* Atheros (ath9k_htc) old chipset
+* Realtek (rtl8xxxu) depending on the version of the Linux Kernel expect massive driver issues

 Not recommended WiFi chipsets:

-* Realtek (Monitor mode and frame injection problems.)

 * Intel (Monitor mode and frame injection problems.)